 Theatre Royal, Bath

-Come and see a Theatre Production subject presentation and view tha facilities at one of our Open Days.
+Come and see a Theatre Production subject presentation and view the facilities at one of our Open Days.

 We invite successful applicants to a Theatre Production Applicant Interview Day.
 During this busy day you will meet the full staff team, some current Theatre Production students, have the opportunity to tour our magnificent facilities, take part in a choice of Theatre Production micro-teaching sessions, and attend a formal interview.
-Applicants should bring any evidence of their interest (portfolios etc.) and be ready to talk through to staff about their work at the interview.
+Applicants should bring any evidence of their interest (portfolios etc) and be ready to talk to staff about their work at the interview.

-Theatre Production interview days during 2014-2015 academic year are;
+Theatre Production interview days during the 2015 - 2016 academic year are:

 - Monday 14th December 2015